aasthathakkar/MedScan/README.md

 - **Algorithm:** TF-IDF vectorizer (unigrams + bigrams) into a Logistic Regression classifier
 - **Training data:** UCI ML Drug Review Dataset (Drugs.com) with ~215,000 real patient reviews.
 Falls back to a built-in seed dataset so the app runs immediately on a fresh clone without needing the Kaggle CSV.
 - **Output:** Top-3 medicine predictions with probability scores per query
-- **Evaluation:** 80/20 train/test split via `evaluate_model.py` reporting top-1 accuracy, top-3 accuracy, and macro-F1
+- **Evaluation:** `evaluate_model.py` trains on an 80/20 split purely for scoring and reports top-1 accuracy, top-3 accuracy, and macro-F1.
+(The shipped `model.pkl` is trained on 100% of the data by `train_model.py`, so the two are intentionally separate — one is the product, the other is the honest score.)

-The model is a closed-set classifier: it predicts from its fixed set of trained medicines and cannot invent new drug names.
+The model is a **closed-set classifier**: it predicts from its fixed set of trained medicines and cannot invent new drug names.
+Unrecognized input still returns the nearest known medicines, just with low confidence.

 ---